vidyar/docs-1/sources/samples/scala.rst

 **notification alerts:**  Email notifications are added to get alerts about the build status.

-Here is the complete yml file for Scala-buildsample
+Here is the complete yml file for sample_scala project

 .. code-block:: bash